LuccaCoelho/LLM-Chatbot-with-Vector-Search-RAG-System-/README.md

-# 🔗 LLaMA 3 Chatbot for Any URL
+# 🔗 LLaMA 3 Chatbot for Any URL with Vector Search (RAG)

 This is a local, private chatbot that allows you to input any URL and ask questions about its content using **LLaMA 3**, **FAISS**, and **Sentence Transformers**.